 I tend to do small things continuously throughout the day.
 Instead of tackling something large, it’s a smoother journey to make a tweak here and there.
 Last year was my first Christmas as a single Mom.
 My daughter loves Christmas lights, but I could not get motivated to hang them.
 I bought two Christmas trees and decorated them, thinking that would work.
 Well….that was okay, but looking back, it didn’t fulfill either of us.

-So, if I wouldn’t have been given this day, my daughter could have sat on the front porch and seen that Mama left her a world of light and love.
+So, if I wouldn’t have been given today, my daughter could have sat on the front porch and seen that Mama left her a world of light.

 Quote is from, “A Better Way to Live”, by Og Mandino